The 10 Best DigitalOcean Alternatives of 2020

 Linode invests heavily in its hardware and it certainly shows.
 All plans come with SSD storage and Intel E5 processors, which are the fastest CPUs on the cloud hosting market right now.
 If you go for a GPU-optimized package, your machine will also include at least one professional-grade RTX6000 graphics card and 32 GB of RAM.
 Granted, these packages are very expensive as they are meant for big businesses so they're not really something that everybody will be able to afford.

-The company also put a lot of effort into creating a solid network infrastructure.
+The company also put a lot of effort into creating solid network infrastructure.
 Linode uses a lightning-fast 40 Gbps network with multiple levels of redundancy for added stability.
 The location coverage is pretty good as well, with 10 data centers to choose from across three continents.
-Linode doesn’t have that many more locations compared to DigitalOcean but its two extra data centers can make a big difference for a lot of people.
+Linode doesn’t have that many more locations compared to other DigitalOcean alternatives, but its two extra data centers can make a big difference for a lot of people.

 If you want to move away from DigitalOcean and are looking for a company that offers roughly the same products and services, Linode is a very solid alternative.
 Vultr would probably still be a better pick due to its low entry point but Linode might be the best provider right now for big businesses interested in beefy machines with top of the line hardware.

 All products and services offered by DigitalOcean are designed primarily for developers so the company tends to assume that its users know what they’re doing it.
-As we also mentioned in our DigitalOcean Review, there’s no cPanel here so managing everything is a bit tricky unless you’re a tech-savvy person.
+As we also mentioned in our DigitalOcean review, there’s no cPanel here so managing everything is a bit tricky unless you’re a tech-savvy person.
 You can install a CMS like WordPress to help you easily manage your website but you may struggle with setting up databases or monitoring firewalls due to the lack of a control panel.

 The price point is something to consider as well.
 Although DigitalOcean’s services aren’t prohibitively expensive, they are pricier compared to what other companies have to offer.
 Prices start at $5 per month for very low-end virtual machines, which is a bit much considering the specs.
 For a decent VPS, you’ll actually need to spend anywhere between $40 and $60 per month, so not exactly cheap.
-DigitalOcean does offer good value for the money but not everybody can afford its prices.
+They do offer good value for the money but not everybody can afford its prices.

 The last thing I wanted to touch upon before moving on is that DigitalOcean doesn’t offer Windows-based cloud hosting.
 That’s not really a big issue since a lot of people like Linux-based hosting better but I wanted to mention this little detail anyway, just in case you prefer Windows.